Torsion vs. Extension Springs

 Extension Springs

 The length of your extension springs corresponds with the height of your garage door, so make sure you’re getting the right size.
-You should also know that professional installation of these springs also means installing additional parts like safety cables, these keep the springs contained if they break again in the future.
+You should also know that professional installation of these springs also means installing additional parts like safety cables.
+These keep the springs contained if they break again in the future.

-How to Identify Which Kind of Spring You Have
+How To Identify Which Kind of Spring You Have

 • Look in the right locations: Your first step is to look in the right places to see which kind of spring your garage door uses.
 Springs that are directly above the garage door are torsion springs, and springs located to the left and right of the garage door along the roller tracks are extension springs.